openownership/data-standard/README.md

 ```

 And you need to get a [Transifex API key](https://www.transifex.com/user/settings/api/), make sure you have access to the [BODS project on Transifex](https://www.transifex.com/OpenDataServices/bods-v01)

+Run the following commands from the root directory unless otherwise specified (eg. sometimes it's less complicated to run them from `docs`).

 **When you change text in the docs** you need to do the following so that they can be translated: